gocd/www.go.cd/source/posts/2014-02-24-tracing-our-path-production.html.markdown

 We have multiple pipelines in our path to production.
 For legacy reasons we have pipelines that run tests using different browsers, databases and operating systems.
 We also run upgrade tests and performance tests at different frequencies based on need.
 Since we have a number of pipelines chained together it isn't always easy to know where a given change is in our deployment process.
 Consequently, it is difficult to answer questions about what features are in a given build or when a bug fix will be available for testing.

-###Go’s value stream mapping feature
+###GoCD's value stream mapping feature

-To answer each of the above questions, we now refer a lot to the new value stream mapping feature in Go.
+To answer each of the above questions, we now refer a lot to the new value stream mapping feature in GoCD.
 From any build we can now zoom in to find upstream and downstream pipelines and basically trace a single revision all the way through to production.
 Below is an example of the overview for a recent build that we are waiting to see promoted to our staging environment (called pasty).

 <img style="width:100%" src="/assets/images/blog/tracingprod1.png" alt="">